jeff-pedro/learn-ansible/README.md

-# learn-ansible
+# Learning Ansible
-Repositório usado para explorar o Ansible.
+Repository used to explore the Ansible.